 Raine Ruohonen has worked at Pemamek for 12 years now.

 Walk us through your working career.
 What did you do after graduating, and how long have you been working at Pemamek?

 I have worked at Pemamek for twelve years now!

-Before joining Pemamek, I worked over nine years at my previous job.
+Before joining Pemamek, I worked for over nine years at my previous job.
 First, I was an Operator for automatic saws most of my time.
 Back then, the job description included much more since the organization was a lot smaller.
-I moved within the company to work as a part Manufacturer, and from there I moved to assembling.
+I moved within the company to work as a part Manufacturer, and from there I moved to assemble.

 I continued as an Assembly mechanic when I started at Pemamek and worked at production for eight years.
 The past four years I have worked as a Project Engineer.

 “As a Project Engineer, I get to be in closer contact with the customer

 and I get to coordinate at the site – my job is very diverse.”

 – Raine Ruohonen, Project Engineer at Pemamek